susanyang17/doc/dev-ref/Introduction.md

 the actual Spreadsheet data.
 The formula evaluation engine is responsible for formula parsing and calculations.

-# Using in JSP or JSF
+# Use in JSP

 If you have an existing JSP project that you wish to include spreadsheet features, you can use Keikai in JSP with custom tag library and interact with it by writing Javascript.
-Please refer to [ Using Spreadsheet in
-JSP](Using_Spreadsheet_in_JSP "wikilink")
-for details.
-For JSF, we provides a Spreadsheet JSF component which can be used within a JSF page and interact with other components by AJAX tag.
-Please refer to [ Using Spreadsheet in JSF](Using_Spreadsheet_in_JSF "wikilink") for details.
+Please refer to [ Using Spreadsheet in JSP](Using_Spreadsheet_in_JSP "wikilink") for details.

 # Supported Browsers

-For the best user experience, we recommend using one of the following
+For best user experience, we recommend using one of the following
-browsers: IE 11 and higher, latest version of Chrome, FF, or Safari.
+browsers: the latest version of Chrome, FF, Safari, or IE11 and higher versions.

 # Next Step